-Environmental Page Number Aspect B2: Health and Safety General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to providing a safe working environment and protecting employees from occupational hazards.
-59 Aspect B3: Development and Training General Disclosure Policies on improving employees' knowledge and skills for discharging duties at work.
-Description of training activities.
-60 Aspect B4: Labour Standards General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to preventing child and forced labour.
-59 Operating Practices Aspect B5: Supply Chain Management General Disclosure Policies on managing environmental and social risks of the supply chain.
-60, 61 Aspect B6: Product Responsibility General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labeling and privacy matters relating to products and services provided and methods of redress.
-61 Aspect B7: Anti-corruption General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to bribery, extortion, fraud and money laundering.
-62 Community Aspect B8: Community Investment General Disclosure Policies on community engagement to understand the needs of the communities where the issuer operates and to ensure its activities take into consideration the communities' interests.
-62, 63
+Social Operating Practices Page Number Aspect B5: Supply Chain Management General Disclosure Policies on managing environmental and social risks of the supply chain.
+65, 66 Aspect B6: Product Responsibility General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labeling and privacy matters relating to products and services provided and methods of redress.
+66 Aspect B7: Anti-corruption General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to bribery, extortion, fraud and money laundering.
+67 Community 1 1 Aspect B8: Community Investment General Disclosure Policies on community engagement to understand the needs of the communities where the issuer operates and to ensure its activities take into consideration the communities' interests.
+67, 68

-Independent Auditor's Report

-To the Shareholders of TOM Group Limited

-(incorporated in the Cayman Islands with limited liability)
+Independent Auditor's Report To the Shareholders of TOM Group Limited (incorporated in the Cayman Islands with limited liability)